AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

   * ``source`` - User info of current user playing the mini app
   * ``engagementSource`` - User info of user who created the instance of the mini app
   * ``engagementInfo`` - Data specific to the mini app.
+  * ``targetScore`` - An optional score that the user must attain in order for the current game to be considered as a win.
+If this data is present, the mini app must accomodate it's UI to inform this user of this specific target score.

   An example of the data passed by ``onData`` is as follows: